quantum-kite/kite/docs/background/spectral.md

 The physical properties of condensed matter systems are encoded in the eigenvalues and eigenfunctions of Hamiltonian matrices $\hat{H}$ with typically very large dimension $D$.
-These systems are thus challenging to investigate using exact diagonalization (due to the exponential scaling of compute resources with the system size), but a wide range of many-body methods and approximations are available that can help understand particular aspects of certain systems and even predict new phenomena.
+These systems are thus challenging to investigate using exact diagonalization (due to the exponential scaling of computer resources with the system size), but a wide range of many-body methods and approximations are available that can help us to understand particular aspects of certain systems and even predict new phenomena.
-Among these, spectral methods have recently become popular  for enabling the reconstruction of key physical quantities and observables in an unbiased, numerically exact fashion at a fraction of the computational cost of exact diagonalization methods.
+In particular, spectral methods have recently become popular  for enabling the reconstruction of key physical quantities and observables in an unbiased, numerically exact fashion at a fraction of the computational cost of exact diagonalization methods.
-In the spectral approach, the quantity (target function) of interest is decomposed into a spectral series
+In the spectral approach, the quantity of interest (target function) is decomposed into a spectral series

 <span id="eq-1">